Skip to Content

 Once your cup is dry, it is time to assemble your bunny!

-It may be easier to gather and then lay out all the supplies needed next to the cup to remind kids how to place the items on the cups when they work independently.
+It may be easier to gather and then lay out all the supplies needed next to the cups to remind kids how to place the items on the cups when they work independently.
+This is a great memory exercise too for kids.

 Two pink paper cup bunnies side by side.
 Left one is facing front and right one is turned around to see where ears and tail are glued to cup.